Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ![Robots Files](/assets/images/posts/mr_robot/robot_files.jpg)

 Great news, We've found flag 1!
-We also look to have a dictionary file, with some interesting words at the top!Perhaps we can use this information going forward.
+We also look to have a dictionary file, with some interesting words at the top!
+Perhaps we can use this information going forward.

 # Password Attacks